kosma/gitlab-art/README.md

 ## Bugs and limitations

-* Gitlab's `$CI_BUILD_TOKEN` infrastructure doesn't support accessing artifacts, so a private token must be used.
-This is very unfortunate and kludgey.
-  This might be fixed in future Gitlab releases (if I bug them hard enough).
 * Multiple Gitlab instances are not supported (and would be non-trivial to support).
 * Error handling is very rudimentary: any non-trivial exceptions simply propagate until Python dumps a stack trace.